Vanwall: History

 All three drivers stayed with the team in 1958, and Moss (wins in the Netherlands, Portugal and Morocco) and Brooks (wins in Belgium, Germany and Italy) each won three championship races that season.
 Vanwall became the first team to win the Constructors' Championship, held for the first time that season.
 However, Moss lost out to Mike Hawthorn in the Drivers' Championship by a single point to finish second, with Brooks ending the season in third.
 Their triumph at the end of the season was sadly marred when, during the final race of the year in Morocco, Lewis-Evans was fatally injured in an accident.

 The 1958 season was the last one in which Vanwall entered every race.
 Vandervell's health was failing and he had been advised by his doctors to rest.
 The team continued half-heartedly.
-Brooks made one appearance in a lower and lighter Vanwall at 1959 British Grand Prix, proving less successful against the new mid-engined Coopers, and the team tried again with another car in the 1960 French Grand Prix.
+Brooks made one appearance in a lower and lighter Vanwall at 1959 British Grand Prix, proving less successful against the new mid-engined Coopers, and the team tried again with VW5, upgraded and renumbered VW11, in the 1960 French Grand Prix.
 These efforts lacked the seriousness of the past however and they were unsuccessful.